 Figure 12.
-Botanical sensitivity map determined from the botanical field-survey of November 2018.
+Botanical sensitivity map (status quo map)determined from the botanical field-survey of November 2018.

 7. Impact Assessment

 Impacts on the vegetation for the Solar PV Project 1 are assessed for the clearing of existing vegetation for solar PV construction.
 The 'No Go' alternative is also assessed.